neovim/neovim.github.io/_posts/2014-06-06-june-newsletter.md

 > If there's a volunteer, I'm going to delegate writing the GUI program after I
 > finish implementing redraw events since I'm not very good with designing UIs.

+### Donating

+If you'd like to help support development, you may donate using Bitcoins here:
+`1Evu6wPrzjsjrNPdCYbHy3HT6ry2EzXFyQ` or back the team on the [Neovim Bountysource][neovim-bountysource] page.

+### Contributing

+If you an experienced developer or inexperienced but wanting to learn, visit the GitHub repo and check out the [README][github], [CONTRIBUTING][CONTRIB] guide, and finally the [Wiki][wiki] to learn more.

+There are plenty of opportunities to help out and plenty of things to do.

 ## That's a Wrap

 Do you have any feedback or suggestions regarding this first newsletter?
 Feel